by Alex Yakyma

 However, we haven’t provided much guidance for the actual planning process that occurs at the Portfolio Level.
 This article fill that gap a bit.
 In so doing, it also introduces a simple tool to help facilitate the portfolio planning process.

 Before thinking about the tool, let’s review key requirements for successful Portfolio planning.
 These include:

 - Applying economic prioritization for the upcoming work.
 Building the wrong thing is one of the largest forms of waste, so effective economic prioritization must come first.
-This is largely covered in the Portfolio Kanban article.
+This is largely covered in the Portfolio Backlog article.

 - Matching scope across organizational units.
 Value Streams, must effectively coordinate what Portfolio Epics they contribute to, otherwise starting a lot of work, or allocating to work where there is limited capacity, can mean that nothing can actually be finished.

 - Matching estimated load against capacity.
 Understanding and normalizing estimation of load and capacity is an important prerequisite to establishing flow of value delivery.